zilton7/react-calc/README.md

 # REACT CALC

 The React Calc App is able to perform basic calculations.
-After inputting a value, an operator, and another value it will display the result of calculation.
+After inputting a value, an operator, and another value it will display the result of the calculation.
 Since this project is focused on practicing state and props available to a react component class, it is not using hooks and utilizes only minimal CSS styling.

 ![screenshot](./app_screenshot.png)